jdreo/elpida/README.md

 ### Errors

+Errors are only emitted from the problem server.

 An `error` reply should always provide a description in the `message` (string) field.

 Optionally, it can give a `code` (integer), as a unique identifier of the error type.

+Recommended error types are:

+- 133: Payload Parse (the message was ill-formatted and probably do not honor the Schema)
+- 134: Payload Type (the server did not expect this query_type)
+- 135: Payload Incomplete (required field was missing)
+- 136: Dimension Mismatch (the solution does not have the right dimension)
+- 137: Solution Mismatch (the solution does not have the correct types of variables)
+- 138: Not Supported (an unknown field was in the message)
+- 255: Unknown error

 ### Metadata fields